RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 (This section is entirely about stuff you do on the github website.
 None of this works without internet).

+###What is GitHub?
+[https://en.wikipedia.org/wiki/GitHub|GitHub (wikipedia link)] is a website that:
+1. remotely and securely hosts our git-enabled code base
+2. enables communications about said codebase

+On point 1 - We need a way for our computers to communicate about what the code is.
+Git means that everyone has a copy of all the branches, but we still need some way to get everyone's computer to communicate to share those branches.
+Instead of having everyone run servers on their laptops constantly, we let GitHub centralize the process.

+On point 2 - We need a way for ourselves to communicate about what the code is.
+When one developer writes a new feature and wants to say "here is my new feature, I want to merge it into master, let's take a look at it" - GitHub lets us organize all that communication in ways that are tightly tied to the code under discussion.

+###Pull Request (PR)

+Because everyone is writing new code simultaneously, we can't all just merge to master whenever we feel like it.
+Additionally, we need to make sure the test server gets run on code submissions for master.
+Finally, we need to ensure that code added to master is bug-free and meets the coding conventions.
+The Pull Request system helps us manage this.

+Pull Requests are a formal statement of "I want to merge my branch into `master`".
+You can't merge into master any other way.
+The Pull Request interface will let the community reply "we want your code merged into master" or alternatively "your code needs some fixes before we merge it into master".
+(Don't worry, there's no judgement on the latter statement.)
+The community's reply is expressed through the PR Review system.

+All code going into master goes through the Pull Request system to ensure the integrity of the codebase.

+####Opening a Pull Request
+If you have recently pushed your branch, GitHub will notice and give you a banner for "do you want to open a PR for your code?".
+Otherwise, navigate to your branch in GitHub and there will be a button for opening a PR.

+Once your PR is started, you will see a tab "conversation" which lists the commits in your PR and has places for comment boxes, and "files changed" which will show a diff view of the summary changes for your whole PR.
+There are also controls on the right for setting labels and reviewers; that will come up again shortly.

+####Pull Request Review - what to do before review
+PR review means you are asking the community to take a good look at your code.
+It's a little like inviting us over to your house for a party in your code.
+Before you throw a party you probably want to tidy the house up a little first:
+1. Small PRs are better!
+Submitting small PRs regularly will lead to fast and easy reviews.
+If the reviewer can spend 15 minutes or less reviewing, they'll do it as a quick break from some other work.
+If it's hundreds of lines and requires 2 hours to review, they have to block it out as a real chunk of their work for the day.
+4. Separate refactoring and file moves from code content changes.
+GitHub will show moved files as a file deletion + file creation, leading to huge numbers of changed lines.
+If you have a moved file of 300 lines and can honestly say "this is just a file move with no substantive changes" (file paths, tracer names - those are not substantive) then your reviewer can mostly skip it.
+If you mix real code changes in with big file moves, the reviewer has to wade through the whole file looking for your changes.
+3. Run the tests first!
+If the test server is going to reject your code anyway, work with it first before spending human developer time on the problem.
+The `99_standard_tests` label can be applied to show the test server that you are ready for it to look at your code.
+You should generally wait for a clean test status before requesting review.
+3. Run the beautifier first!
+Technically this is already in "run the tests first", but it's worth reiterating.
+The beautifier introduces large numbers of whitespace-only changes to your code.
+Reviewers usually leave their comments tied to specific lines of code.
+GitHub assumes any change to a line of code that occurs post-review will invalidate (or fix) a reviewer comment - so if you get review first then beautify, GitHub will hide all your reviewers' comments.

+####PR Review - how to get a review

 ###A note about github forks

 GitHub supports several different workflows for handling parallel development.
 A popular approach in the open source community is to use the "fork and pull" model, where projects are forked and then merged using GitHub's pull requests.
 To keep the Rosetta codebase from fragmenting, we ask that you DO NOT FORK the RosettaCommons repositories, but instead use the recommended branch-based workflow within the `RosettaCommons/main` repository.